UFC Fight Night: Rodriguez vs. Penn: Predictions & Analysis

 A few statistical edges stand out.
 McGee throws significantly more leather — a 0.2 sig. strike per minute gap.
 McGee is far more active with takedowns, averaging 2.2 more per 15 minutes.
 McGee has tighter striking defense, making opponents miss more often.

 The Pick: Court McGee over Ben Saunders.
-The model gives McGee a slight nod at 61% — this could easily go either way.
-The market implies 47% for Saunders, but our model sees only 39%.
-That 8-point gap favoring McGee is worth watching.
+We're leaning McGee here at 72%, a solid but not overwhelming edge.
+The market implies 47% for Saunders, but our model sees only 28%.
+That 19-point gap favoring McGee is worth watching.

 Sergio Pettis